 Should I be worried about having a colonoscopy?

-If your doctor or gastroenterologist has recommended that you have a colonoscopy, there’s no need to be worried at all.
+If your doctor or Melbourne gastroenterologist has recommended that you have a Melbourne colonoscopy, there’s no need to be worried at all.
 You’ll be sedated and won’t feel a thing.
-Most people say preparing for the colonoscopy is manageable and easier than undergoing the procedure itself.
+Most people say preparing for the colonoscopy is very manageable and just as easy as undergoing the procedure itself.

 How to Prepare for a Colonoscopy

 Before performing a colonoscopy, your gastroenterologist needs to know about your health history and other conditions such as:

 - Heart conditions

 - Previous colonoscopy results

 Your doctor may need to know if you any take drugs that could affect blood clotting, such as Warfarin, Pradaxa, Eliquis – ie blood thinners.
 These medications may need to be adjusted prior to the colonoscopy.

 Other preparations you need to undertake include cleaning out your bowel so the doctor can see what is there in the lumen.
 You will receive instruction to follow on the day before the procedure that will include restrictions on what you can eat.

 You will also be provided with instructions regarding bowel preparation.